Being in nutritional ketosis is the most important aspect of the keto diet and the main reason for its many advantages.

 It should take between 2 and 7 days, depending on your previous diet and on how physically active you are.
 If you drink alcohol, your body will try to get rid of the alcohol first before it starts to burn the carbs and glycogen.

-Remember, the most important thing to do in order to reach ketosis is limiting your carbs, this is the quickest and the official way, especially if you are having trouble getting into this metabolic state.
+Remember, the most important thing to do in order to reach ketosis is to limit your carbs.
+This is the quickest and the official way, especially if you are having trouble getting into this metabolic state.
 If you don’t do that, the rest will not help you get into ketosis (except for short periods of time).

 Also, don’t forget to get enough electrolytes.

-If it’s your first time doing keto, you might experience some side effects when you reach ketosis; these are known as keto flu and will soon disappear.
+If it’s your first time doing keto, you might experience some side effects when you reach ketosis.
+This is known as keto flu and will soon disappear.

 If you’ve been in ketosis for a very long time before you got out of ketosis, and you combine a few of the methods above, you might be able to throw your body back into ketosis within 24 hours or a little bit longer and up to 3 days.